-- Asafoetida added here is to help in the digestion process, you may skip it is not available.
+- Asafoetida added here for the unique South Indian aroma, you may skip it is not available.

 Urad Dal chutney

-- In a pan, add oil, skinless black gram / urad dal and chili.
+- Over medium heat, in a pan, add vegetable oil, black mustard seeds, urad dal, and red chili.

 - Fry it till urad dal becomes golden brown.

 - Then add asafoetida, and tamarind and switch off the stove.

 - Grind it in the spice blender by adding a little water, and salt-to thick consistency.

 - Transfer it to the serving bowl.